-Improved forecasting techniques include new approaches for forecasting flexible gas generation using electricity market information.
-Our forecasts are now presented in a range of low to high growth scenarios owing to some uncertainty in housing and power generation growth.
+forecasting techniques include new approaches for forecasting flexible gas generation and compressed natural gas (CNG) connections using the latest market information.
+Our forecasts are now presented in a range of no growth to growth scenarios owing to some uncertainty in housing and exit connection growth.